7 Tips for Maintaining a Healthy Relationship in College

 On average, high school relationships tend not to last for an extended period of time.
 Teenagers are constantly changing, and once college comes up, your girlfriend, boyfriend, or partner may be going to a school far away or vice versa.
 You both will transform and mature as individuals, which may make you find fewer similarities and commonalities.
 College changes almost everything, and you may find yourself wanting something different.

-As you begin to change during this chapter of your life, you will find that your relationship standards are beginning to change.
+As you begin to change during this chapter of your life, you will find that your relationship standards are beginning to change as you question serious life transitions, like engagement and marriage.
 It is important to surround yourself with people who take responsibility for their actions and encourage growth in not only others but themselves.
 High school relationships are constructed mainly by wanting a stable figure, someone to explore intimacy with, or someone to show off at school events such as homecoming.

 Breaking up with your high school relationship does not mean that something terrible had to happen or something was wrong with you or your partner.
 It often just means that you are moving on from this chapter of your life and deciding to enter this new chapter, open and ready for change.
 Many people who decide to stay with their high school relationship and take on the challenge of long-distance may spend their weekends bound in their dorm rooms waiting for their partner to call them.
 They may also spend their nights stalking their social media or location, worried about what they may be doing.
 No matter how much you may have trusted your relationship in high school, college will test all aspects of your relationship.